-The music curriculum is supported by a specialist music teacher who works with children in Year 4, Year 5 and Year 6.
+The music curriculum is supported by specialist music teachers who work with children in KS2.

 Health and Wellbeing/PSHE & Citizenship (Personal Social Health Education)

 HWB prepares our children for life in the 21st Century by teaching them to be good citizens, to look after themselves, each other and the world in which they live.
 We do this through the ethos which we develop in school, by examples we set as adults, direct teaching sessions where appropriate and by exploiting all other areas of the curriculum, whenever possible, to reinforce our teaching points.